-- Students admitted to the Illustration Minor must maintain a minimum grade of C- in all of their Minor courses. - Students must complete 6 of the following 11 course offerings, totaling 18 credits at the 200-level and above, in a combination of courses taken from all three study areas. - A minimum of two courses at each of the 200 and 300 levels must be completed.
+- Students must complete 6 of the following 11 course offerings, totaling 18 credits at the 200-level and above, in a combination of courses taken from all three study areas. - A minimum of two courses at each of the 200 and 300 levels must be completed.